leanprover/lean4/doc/struct.md

 ##  Inheritance

 We can *extend* existing structures by adding new fields.
-This feature allow us to simulate a form of *inheritance*.
+This feature allows us to simulate a form of *inheritance*.

 ```lean
 structure Point (α : Type u) where